kubemod/kubemod-docs/getting-started/deploying-our-first-modrule.md

 kubectl apply -f my-modrule.yaml
 ```

-After the `ModRule` is created, the creation of any nginx Kubernetes `Deployment` resource in the same namespace will be intercepted by the KubeMod operator and if the `Deployment` resource matches all the queries in the ModRule's `match` section, the resource will be patched with the `patch` operations **before** it is actually deployed to Kubernetes.
+After the `ModRule` is created, the creation of any nginx Kubernetes `Deployment` resource in the same namespace will be intercepted by KubeMod, and if the `Deployment` resource matches the ModRule's `match` section, the resource will be patched with the `patch` operations **before** it is actually deployed to Kubernetes.

 ## List deployed ModRules